zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 In [the previous post](/en/blog/dotnet/datetime/), we discussed `DateTime`.
 This structure can be used in situations when you don't need a good level of precision.
-If you want to do high precision time measurements, you need a better tool because `DateTime` has a small resolution and a big latency.
+If you want to do high-precision time measurements, you need a better tool because `DateTime` has a small resolution and a big latency.
-Also time is tricky, you can create wonderful bugs if you don't understand how it works (see [Falsehoods programmers believe about time](http://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time) and [More falsehoods programmers believe about time](http://infiniteundo.com/post/25509354022/more-falsehoods-programmers-believe-about-time)).
+Also, time is tricky, you can create wonderful bugs if you don't understand how it works (see [Falsehoods programmers believe about time](http://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time) and [More falsehoods programmers believe about time](http://infiniteundo.com/post/25509354022/more-falsehoods-programmers-believe-about-time)).

 In this post, we will briefly talk about the [Stopwatch](https://msdn.microsoft.com/library/system.diagnostics.stopwatch.aspx) class: